vuejs/docs/src/guide/essentials/component-basics.md

 Something bad happened.
 :::

-This can be achieved using Vue's custom `<slot>` element, which in our example is used in the AlertBox component:
+This can be achieved using Vue's custom `<slot>` element, which in our example is being used in the AlertBox component implementation:

 ```vue{4}
 <template>